 - Give legal advice

-- Make or overturn decisions by others
+- Make or overturn academic/administrative decisions, including grade changes

-- Establish, change or eliminate policies and procedures
+- Establish, change, or eliminate policies and procedures

 - Offer psychological counseling

-- Disclose confidential information, except for an imminent risk of harm to the University Community or as required by laws of Title IX and gender based violence situations.
+- Disclose confidential information, except for an imminent risk of harm to the University Community or as required by laws of Title IX and gender-based violence situations